Doctor insights on:

 - What does a pet scan look like?

 - What does cancer look like on a bone scan?

-- What does breast cancer look like on a ultrasound?
+- What does cancer look like on an xray of the back?

 - What does a bone density scan look like?

 - What does lung cancer look like on ct scan?